 After that, he won 2 titles in 2 consecutive weeks, at Malaysia Open and Rakuten Japan Open.
 Kei got qualified for ATP World Tour Finals as one of top 8 ranking-point getters of the year, got 2 wins in round-robin and reached semi-final, finishing the year as No. 5 in ranking.

-In 2015, he won the third consecutive Memphis title, reached final at Mexico Open right after and became No. 4, the highest ranking so far in his career.
+In 2015, he won his third Memphis title in 3 years, reached final at Mexico Open right after and became No. 4, the highest ranking so far in his career.
 In April he successfully defended his Barcelona Open title.
-9 wins are the most by a Japanese player.
+In July, Kei won an ATP500 event in Washington and at the end of the season he played in ATP World Tour Finals for 2nd consecutive year.

 Residence: Bradenton, Florida.
 United States Training base: